LiorKogan/V1/README.md

 - A set of ontological _concepts_ (e.g., _entity_, _relationship_, _type_, _feature_).
 The concepts are used for defining data elements and their relations.
 They are general, domain-agnostic, and are usually explained rather than defined.

-- A _structure_ (e.g., mathematical, diagrammatic), used for organizing data elements.
+- A _structure_ (e.g., mathematical, diagrammatic) for organizing data elements.

 The _[mixed] property graph data model_ comprises the following **concepts**: